What Is a Cancellation Clause?

 State laws often provide broader protection for policyholders than the cancellation clause in the policy.
 In this case, the law will supersede the policy.
 If the policy wording is broader than required by state law, then the policy wording will apply.
 For example, suppose a policy provides 90 days' notice of cancellation for any reason other than nonpayment of premium.
 The law provides only 60 days' notice.
 In this case, the provisions in the policy will supersede the law.

-Many states have drafted their own "amendatory" endorsement that outlines the circumstances under which a policy may be cancelled.
+Many states have drafted their own "amendatory" endorsement that outlines the circumstances under which a policy may be canceled.
 This endorsement is typically mandatory, meaning it must be attached to your policy.

 Cancellation provisions vary widely from state to state.
 To find out what provisions apply in your state, contact your insurance agent, state insurance department or attorney.

-If your policy is cancelled, your insurer must pay you the unearned premium.
+If your policy is canceled, your insurer must pay you the unearned premium.
 The amount of the payment can vary depending on who initiated the cancellation, you or your insurer.
 If the insurer initiated the cancellation, your return premium should be calculated on a pro-rata basis.
-If you requested the cancellation, your return premium may be short-rate.
+If you requested the cancellation, your return premium may be short-rated.

 Finally, suppose you own a commercial building that you purchased with a mortgage.
 You have insured your building under a commercial property policy.
 The ISO cancellation clause does not mention mortgagees (lenders).
 Even so, your insurer is obligated to notify your lender if it cancels your property insurance.
 Why?
 The answer can be found in the standard mortgage clause in your property policy.